 If you spend several hours at a time working on your laptop computer, it is important that you make sure to sit with the correct posture and try to use your touchpad and keyboard from the correct angle to put less stress on your arms or wrists.
 Many users that do serious work while the computer is in a static position on a desk or table might use an external keyboard and mouse to make things more comfortable.

 The problem with trying to use your standard laptop keyboard in a comfortable position is the touchpad happens to be rather inconveniently placed.
 It’s not hard to often find yourself touching the pad or buttons with the palm of your hand while typing and moving the cursor from the current position to another part of the page.
-On some laptops, you can use hotkeys like Fn+F7 to disable the touchpad, but a large amount of computers don’t have any such function either built in or via the touchpad’s own driver software.
+On some laptops, you can use hotkeys like Fn+F7 to disable the touchpad, but many computers don’t have such a function either built in or via the touchpad’s own driver software.

 TouchFreeze is a free and simple utility for Windows that automatically disables the touchpad while you are typing in text.
-As you can see at the screenshot, there is only one thing to configure in TouchFreeze via clicking on the tray icon, and that is whether you want to start the program with Windows.
+As you can see in the screenshot, there is only one thing to configure in TouchFreeze via clicking on the tray icon, and that is whether you want to start the program with Windows.

-Just install the program and by default it auto runs when Windows is booted up anyway so you only need to access the menu to turn TouchFreeze off.
-Even though Touchfreeze works on Windows 7 and was updated in 2012 after a long break, it still seems to be a bit hit and miss about which laptops it will work on and which ones it won’t.
+Just install the program and by default, it autoruns when Windows is booted up anyway so you only need to access the menu to turn TouchFreeze off.
+Even though TouchFreeze was updated in 2012 after a long break, it still seems to be quite hit and miss about which laptops it will work on and which ones it won’t.

-2. Touchpad Pal
+4. Touchpad Pal

-The way Touchpad Pal works is pretty much the same as TouchFreeze which will stop your mouse moving while you type on the keyboard.
-Although the program comes as a setup installer, it can easily be opened with 7-Zip and the standalone executable extracted to where you like.
+The way Touchpad Pal works is pretty much the same as TouchFreeze which will stop your mouse from moving while you type on the keyboard.
+Although the program comes as a setup installer, it can easily be opened with 7-Zip and the standalone TouchpadPal.exe executable extracted to where you like.